Military career of Elvis Presley: 1958

-Shortly after arriving in Germany, Presley was allowed to live off post.
-He and his family moved into Hilberts Parkhotel in Bad Homburg then to the Hotel Villa Grunewald in Bad Nauheim, a town even closer to Friedberg, where Ray Barracks was located.
+Shortly after arriving in West Germany, Presley was allowed to live off post.
+He and his family moved into Hilbert's Park Hotel in Bad Homburg then to the Hotel Villa Grunewald in Bad Nauheim, a town even closer to Friedberg, where Ray Barracks was located.
 In the meantime, Parker wrote from the United States on a nearly daily basis to Presley about how things were going back home.
 He had acquired deals with RCA and 20th Century Fox to make sure Presley's return to public life would go as smoothly as possible.
-RCA agreed to release an album of Presley's press conference the day he left for Germany; titled Elvis Sails, the album would pay Presley $0.22 per sale in royalties, guaranteed up to at least 100,000 copies.
+RCA agreed to release an album of Presley's press conference the day he left for West Germany; titled Elvis Sails, the album would pay Presley $0.22 per sale in royalties, guaranteed up to at least 100,000 copies.
 20th Century Fox had agreed upon a $200,000 fee for one Presley film, with options on a second for $250,000 and a 50/50 split on profits.
-Paramount, too, had signed deals to produce a number of new Presley films after his release; what would eventually become G.I.
+Paramount, as well, had signed deals to produce a number of new Presley films after his release; what would eventually become G.I.
 Blues was agreed upon for $175,000 and a three-picture option was also included.
 Parker also reassured his client about the press coverage he was receiving while overseas.
 News outlets were reporting regularly on stories, mostly released by Parker himself, about plans for Presley's return to entertainment.
 Stories of wild parties in Presley's hotel room were also making it into the papers regularly, and Parker was forced to hold a press conference to dispel these rumors.
-For Presley, however, being away in Germany was not all happy times.
+For Presley, however, being away in West Germany was not all happy times.
 He would often write home to friends and family about how homesick he was, how desperately he missed his mother, and of how his fears about his career still clouded his mind.